Priyanka-Kaushal/E-Commerce-Web-for-learning/README.md

 ## Features
 - Browse product categories
 - Add/remove products from the cart
-- Responsive design for all screen sizes
 - State management using React and Redux

 ## Technologies Used
-- React.js
+- React.js (functions and class methods both are used)
 - Redux
 - Axios
-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript, Material UI

 ## Getting Started
 ### Prerequisites